mithawalahasan/omnifood-website/README.md

 # omnifood-website
-this is only html ans css project
+this is just html and css project